History of the Hmong in California: Demographics

 As of 1999 and 2000 California has the largest Hmong population in the United States by state.
-As of the 2000 U.S. Census the state had 71,471 ethnic Hmong.
+As of the 2000 U.S. census the state had 71,471 ethnic Hmong.
 As of 2010, there are 91,244 Hmong Americans in California, 0.3% of the state's population.

 As of around 2013, 16% of California Hmong owned their houses.

 Economy

-Due to the state's higher living expenses, a Hmong median income of around $25,000, the fact that over half of the state's Hmong are on public assistance, and competition for social services and unskilled jobs, as of around 2013 Mai M. Na Lee, the author of an encyclopedia article titled "Hmong of Minnesota and California," concluded that Hmong in California had lower economic success compared to Hmong of other states.
+Due to the state's higher living expenses, a Hmong median income of around $25,000, the fact that over half of the state's Hmong are on public assistance, and competition for social services and unskilled jobs, as of around 2013 Mai Na Lee, the author of an encyclopedia article titled "Hmong of Minnesota and California," concluded that Hmong in California had lower economic success compared to Hmong of other states.
 California has higher living expenses than other states, and therefore compared to other states it is more difficult to purchase an automobile, maintain a certain standard of living, or establish a business.
 The California Hmong median income that was half of the median income of an average California household.

 Some Hmong families in the Central Valley grow vegetables to sell at farmer's markets and to Hmong communities in other parts of the United States.
 Compared to Hmong in other U.S. states, as of 2013 California Hmong had less of a likelihood to take manufacturing jobs.
 Compared to Hmong in other states, California Hmong had a higher likelihood of having lower-paid jobs in management, sales, service, and office positions.

 Politics

-As of around 2013 Mai M. Na Lee argued that compared to Hmong in other states, the Hmong in California had fewer political accomplishments.
+As of around 2013 Mai Na Lee argued that compared to Hmong in other states, the Hmong in California had fewer political accomplishments.

 The first Hmong elected to a political office in the state was Tony Vang, who became a Fresno Unified School District board member after a 2002 election.
 The Fresno Hmong had advocated for California bill AB78 which established a requirement for Southeast Asian history education in the California school system; this bill passed in 2003.
 The first Hmong in the state elected to a California city council was Blong Xiong, who was elected to the Fresno city council in 2006.